anonymousbitcoin/anon/doc/security-warnings.md

   each note ciphertext on the blockchain.

-You should ensure no other users have the ability to execute code (even unprivileged) on the hardware your `btcpd` process runs on until these vulnerabilities are fully analyzed and fixed.
+You should ensure no other users have the ability to execute code (even unprivileged) on the hardware your `anond` process runs on until these vulnerabilities are fully analyzed and fixed.

 REST Interface